szczyglis-dev/py-gpt/README.md

 - **Context indexing** indexes stored conversation items from the context database.
 It is configured in `Settings -> Indexes / LlamaIndex -> Context indexing`.
 - **Project indexes** are isolated runtime indexes associated with projects.
 They are created and resolved automatically and do not need to be added to the normal configured indexes list.

+A project's **data workdir** and its **project index** are separate.
+The data workdir controls which filesystem directory the Files view and file tools use; the project index controls vector-store data.
+Changing the project data workdir does not move or rebuild the project index.

 The **Conversation auto-indexing** setting has three modes:

 - **Off** - disables automatic conversation-context indexing.